OCA/account-financial-tools/base_vat_optional_vies/README.rst

 Configuration
 =============

-In order to activate VIES validation, you must set this option in your company:
+In order to activate VIES validation, you must set this option in Settings:
-Settings > Companies > Your Company > VIES VAT Check
+Settings > Account > Verify VAT Numbers

 Usage
 =====